srawlins/gets_timeout/readme.markdown

 About
 -----

-version 1.0.0
+version 1.0.0<br />
-Sam Rawlins is sam dot rawins at gmail dot com http://github.com/srawlins
+Sam Rawlins is sam dot rawins at gmail dot com<br />
+http://github.com/srawlins

 Dependencies
 ------------

 I am fairly certain this gem only works in (MRI) Ruby 1.9+.

 * (MRI) Ruby 1.8.x, especially on Windows, blocks on #gets (so no other threads are scheduled).
 * JRuby?